Ramyx947/Fitness-App/README.md

 ## Deployment
 The application is containerized using Docker and can be deployed on any platform that supports Docker containers.
 For AWS deployment, a GitHub Actions pipeline is configured for CI/CD.

+### Environment variables for deployment

+Copy the file `.env.dist` into the root of this repo and name it `.env`.
+Then set all the values required for the specific environment.
+For example, if you intend to run the GHA CICD pipeline for the testing branch, ensure that all testing-related environment variable values are set.
+See the Confluence page [here](https://ramonamironescu.atlassian.net/wiki/spaces/MFA/pages/22970369/MongoDB+Database+Table) for details on the env variables and how to set the values.